xver/svdb_gateway/README.md

 ### Verification Tools

 - **For SystemVerilog Testing**:
   - Verilator 5.014 or later
   - Make 4.3 or later
+    **Note**: The UVM example is broken in the latest Verilator 5.041 (development revision v5.040-1-g4eb030717).

 - **Optional**: VCS (Synopsys VCS) for alternative simulation
 - **For UVM RAL Examples**:
   - UVM 2017 version with Verilator adoption (verified)